Scalable Safety-Critical Policy Evaluation with Accelerated Rare Event Sampling: INTRODUCTION

-The \textit{de facto} standard evaluation method uses the vanilla Monte Carlo that, in a multitude of practical settings of interest, requires a prohibitively large number of testing before the evaluation is deemed statistically valid \cite{rubinstein2016simulation, bucklew2013introduction, asmussen2007stochastic}.
-For example, it is shown in \cite{kalra2016driving} that self-driving cars technically need to clock in hundreds of billions of miles to demonstrate their safety.
-Motivated by situations when testing is high-stakes and large-volume testing is expensive or time-consuming, a rich literature is developed to accelerate the estimation of rare event probability in the policy evaluation metric \cite{zhao2016accelerated, corso2020scalable}.
-However, existing literature typically either (a) fails to exploit the sequential, interactive nature of tasks and only finds specific initial conditions that cause failures \cite{uesato2018rigorous, o2018scalable, ding2021multimodal} or (b) focuses on finite state/action spaces \cite{heidelberger1995fast, desai2001markov, ahamed2006adaptive} and suffers from the curse of dimensionality.
-As intelligent agents are gradually deployed in real-world applications, it is of great interest to develop a rigorous, scalable, and affordable policy evaluation method.
+There has been a growing interest in applying reinforcement learning (RL) to complex high-stakes robotics problems, including controlling autonomous vehicles and healthcare assistant robots \cite{kalra2016driving, chen2021context}.
+As one can expect, before deployment of any RL policy, such safety-critical applications often require an accurate policy evaluation because inaccurate estimations could lead to false optimism or even catastrophic consequences.
+However, a main difficulty for policy evaluation in these settings is that we are crucially interested in assessing certain rare but high-stake events in safety-critical systems.
+The \textit{de facto} standard evaluation method is the vanilla Monte Carlo (MC) which, in a multitude of practical settings of interest, requires a prohibitively large number of testing before the evaluation can be deemed statistically valid \cite{rubinstein2016simulation}.
+For example, \cite{kalra2016driving} shows that, in order to demonstrate the safety of self-driving cars, the number of miles that needs to be clocked in is technically in the hundreds of billions.
+Consequently, when such large-volume testing is high-stakes, costly, or time-consuming, a growing number of studies have been developed to accelerate the estimation of rare event probability as the policy evaluation metric \cite{zhao2016accelerated, corso2020scalable}.
+However, existing literature typically either fails to exploit the sequential, interactive nature of tasks by confining to specific failure-causing initial conditions \cite{uesato2018rigorous, o2018scalable} or only focuses on small state/action spaces due to the curse of dimensionality \cite{desai2001markov, ahamed2006adaptive}.

-In this paper, we propose the Accelerated Policy Evaluation (APE) method to expedite the policy evaluation, especially for rare event probabilities in complex sequential decision-making tasks.
-APE accelerates the policy evaluation by learning to reduce the estimation variance through adaptive importance sampling.
-Our proposed method addresses the aforementioned limitations of ignoring the sequential nature of MDP and poor scalability as explained below.